Knockholt railway station

 Knockholt railway station is on the South Eastern Main Line, located in the London Borough of Bromley, Greater London.
 It is 16 mi 44 chain down the line from London Charing Cross and is situated between Chelsfield and Dunton Green stations.
-It is in Travelcard Zone 6 and is located next to the Greater London boundary with the Kent district of Sevenoaks.
+It is in London fare zone 6 and is located next to the Greater London boundary within the Kent district of Sevenoaks.
 The boundary is the farm bridge at the southern end of the platforms.

+There is a tunnel to the south of the station, not far from the station itself.

+The station consists of a ticket office, a bike rack, a small shelter on platform 1 and a slightly larger shelter on platform 2.
+There is a footbridge connecting the two platforms.

+The station is situated between Chelsfield and Dunton Green.

+The station saw 477 entries/exits daily in 2024.

 Location

-The station is 4.8 km north-northeast of the village of Knockholt but closer to several other settlements.
-The station serves several small communities in the Sevenoaks district in addition to Knockholt; Badgers Mount 1.3 km to the southeast, Well Hill 1.3 km northeast, and Halstead 2.2 km south.
+The station is 4.8 km north-northeast (NNE) of the village of Knockholt but closer to several other settlements.
+The station serves several small communities in the Sevenoaks district of Kent in addition to Knockholt; Badgers Mount 1.3 km to the southeast, Well Hill 1.3 km northeast, and Halstead 2.2 km south.
 Within the Bromley borough Pratt's Bottom is only 2 km west-southwest; and also Chelsfield (although having its own railway station, is in parts closer to Knockholt station) at about 2.7 km to the north and west.
 To avoid confusion with Halstead in Essex it was named after the next closest village.
+The station is operated by southeastern and only metro stopping services call here.
+The platforms, like all stations on the London to Sevenoaks route, has space for 12 coaches.
+Northbound trains with 8 (or less)coaches will have their rear carriages further up the platform past the bridge.

+The station has only got step-free access to one platform (The nearest station with step free access is Chelsfield) and has no toilets.
+This station is for passengers requiring the villages of Badgers Mount, Well Hill, Knockholt or Halstead.
+The ticket office is usually only open from 6-9 am on weekdays.